Mortgage Reel - Keith Akada logo

 Keith Akada is a loan officer and branch manager at Mortgage Reel, powered by Fairway, operating in the Seattle metropolitan area since the early 2000s.
 He began his financial services career in banking for nine years before transitioning to mortgage lending in 2000, where he has spent the past 25 years building a mortgage brokerage practice.
 As a native Seattleite and self-described real estate investor and developer, Akada positions himself as understanding homeownership's role in building financial stability and achieving life goals.

 Mortgage Reel offers conventional loans with low down payments (3% down), FHA and VA programs, jumbo financing for properties above King County's $1,037,300 loan limit, first-time buyer programs with down payment assistance, investor-friendly loans (duplex, triplex, DSCR, bank statement), and refinance options.
-The firm specializes in serving tech professionals in Seattle, Bellevue, Redmond, and Kirkland, with particular expertise in qualifying RSUs and stock compensation to maximize buying power for Amazon, Microsoft, Google, and Meta employees.
+The firm specializes in serving tech professionals in Seattle, Bellevue, Redmond, and Kirkland, with particular experience context in qualifying RSUs and stock compensation to maximize buying power for Amazon, Microsoft, Google, and Meta employees.
 Closings target 9 business days.

-Distinguishing factors include 750+ five-star reviews across Google, Zillow, WalletHub, Redfin, Yelp, and Experience.com; local market expertise focused on specific Seattle neighborhoods (Capitol Hill, Ballard, Queen Anne, Green Lake, Columbia City); and an educational approach positioning advice over sales tactics.
+Distinguishing factors include 750+ five-star reviews across Google, Zillow, WalletHub, Redfin, Yelp, and Experience.com; local market experience context focused on specific Seattle neighborhoods (Capitol Hill, Ballard, Queen Anne, Green Lake, Columbia City); and an educational approach positioning advice over sales tactics.
 Akada emphasizes transparency, clear expectations, and stress-free processes while offering "fast-track approvals" to compete in multiple-offer situations.
 He has served as branch manager and claims top producer status both company-wide and nationally.

 However, the profile relies primarily on self-reported claims and customer reviews rather than third-party credentials or regulatory data.
 While the website mentions Fairway as the parent lender, details about interest rates, actual closing timelines, fees, and loan pricing are absent.
 The emphasis on tech worker compensation and jumbo lending suggests this broker may be optimally suited for higher-income earners rather than standard first-time buyers, despite marketing to both segments.
 No information is provided about licensing, compliance history, or comparative rate competitiveness.